Pulled Apart - Part X: Visual Studio Rulesets

-In Visual Studio 2010 the fxCop integration has had a major improvement, with the addition of a dedicated interface for the management of what rules are run and the ability for you to create a bespoke collection of the rules that you care about by ignoring the rules you do not care about.
-The other great feature is that you can set if a rule throws a warning or an error in Visual Studio.
-Very useful for enforcing rules!
+In Visual Studio 2010, the fxCop integration had a major improvement: the addition of a dedicated interface for managing which rules to run and the ability to create a bespoke collection of the rules you care about by ignoring the ones you don’t.
+The other great feature is that you can set whether a rule throws a warning or an error in Visual Studio—very useful for enforcing rules!

 For Pull, I took the opportunity to create a dedicated rule set.